nrupatunga/PY-GOTURN/README.md

 # PY-GOTURN

+### News
+I'm back on working on this codebase again, can expect the following changes on the development branch (goturn-dev).

+- [] Code clean up

+- [] Try to add much better interface for easy debugging, to understand different parts of the code

+- [] Documentation or blog on the code.

+**NOTE:** If you wish to contribute, please ping me

 This is the **python** implementation of **GOTURN: Generic Object Tracking Using Regression Networks.**

 **[Learning to Track at 100 FPS with Deep Regression Networks](http://davheld.github.io/GOTURN/GOTURN.html)**,